testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

     stickySlide: "left"
 }

-In webtau use `scenario` to define a test.
-Let's create a file and define our first scenario:
+To declare a test in `webtau` we need to create a file and use `scenario` keyword to define test logic:

 :include-file: basicScenarios/httpBasics.groovy {
     title: "httpBasics.groovy",